Notice

 Facilities managers can get ahead of humidity by creating a dehumidification strategy for summer break.
 This summer layup should include a strategy for humidity control, policies for special projects, and HVAC maintenance plans.

 Polygon works with many schools and universities to control moisture and prevent mold and mildew in buildings during summer break.
-Together, they create a layup using temporary humidity control equipment, which enables the school to take their large HVAC system off-line, preserve the indoor air quality, and consume much less energy.
+Together, they create a layup using temporary humidity control equipment and remote monitoring technology to allow the school to take their large HVAC system offline, preserve the indoor air quality, and consume much less energy.

 [Photo from Tina Franklin via CC License 2.0]